fsarshad/Celestial-Body-Project-/README.md

 # Assoignment1_NbodyProb

-Before running the program please update the file path in the main.java
+Before running the program please "update the file path" in the main.java

 Initial X and Y - coordinates on the JFrame is in pixals